karlyndiary/New-York-AirBnB-Dashboard/README.md

     - reviews - Repeat the same for the star as well
 - Check the data types
 - Remove nulls and blanks
-- Transforming beds and baths to decimal columns from texts

 ## Dashboard